easazade/crystalline/README.md

 define crystal-clear state objects across all state management libraries.

 TODO: add badges including coverage badge. checkout faker_x
-TODO: refer to built in events as semantic events as they are semantics.
+TODO: refer to built in events as semantic events as they are semantics. create a table for all semantic events

 State definition library that makes your states, reflective and crystally clear, no matter what state management library you use.